bjoern-hempel/php-calendar-api/README.md

-# calendarBuilder
+# php-calendar-api

-> The calendar building framework to build calendar pages and offer them via the API platform.
+> An API for building ready-made calendars.
 Includes a user area and token management.
 The framework is secured via tests and static code analyzers.

 # Main Technologies